Technologicat/python-3-scicomp-intro/README.md

 This is *not* a general guide to Python for general-purpose programming.
 Neither is it completely self-contained.
 Links to online material are provided, and the reader is expected to follow them where applicable.

 The course is split into two parts.
-The first part an introduction to Python from a scientific computing viewpoint, hopefully with enough information (and external links) to explain how to get basic things done in Python and in NumPy.
+The first part is an introduction to Python from a scientific computing viewpoint, hopefully with enough information (and external links) to explain how to get basic things done in Python and in NumPy.

 The second part consists of a selection of advanced topics.
 For example, we cover some of the very basics of software engineering, such as taking advantage of version control (specifically `git`) and linters (automated static code analysis and code style analysis).